For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Most people who have a money plan prioritize debt reduction.
 I’ve told our story of paying off $293,000 in debt in five years.
 There is no way we could have done this without developing a plan.

-The decreased stress load is worth every sacrifice we made during those years.
+The decreased stress load is worth every sacrifice we made while on our debt free journey.

 I promise that if you get out of debt you will be happier.
 Your marriage will improve, your stress will decrease and you’ll have more money.